-As required by section 175A of the CAA, Ohio has adopted a contingency plan for the Columbus area to address possible future ozone air quality problems.
-The contingency plan adopted by Ohio has two levels of response, a warning level response and an action level response.
+As required by section 175A of the CAA, Ohio has adopted a maintenance plan for the Cleveland area including contingency measures to address possible future ozone air quality problems.
+The specific indicators adopted by Ohio to be used to determine when the contingency measures need to be considered have two levels of response, a warning level response and an action level response.

-In Ohio's plan, a warning level response will be triggered when an annual fourth high monitored value of 0.079 ppm or higher is monitored within the maintenance area.
+In Ohio's plan, a warning level response will be triggered when an annual 4th high 8-hour average ozone monitored value of 0.079 ppm or higher is monitored within the maintenance area.
 A warning level response will consist of Ohio EPA conducting a study to determine whether the ozone value indicates a trend toward higher ozone values or whether emissions appear to be increasing.
-The studies will evaluate whether the trend, if any, is likely to continue and, if so, the control measures necessary to reverse the trend.
-The studies will consider ease and timing of implementation as well as economic and social impacts.
-Implementation of necessary controls in response to a warning level response trigger will take place within 12 months from the conclusion of the most recent ozone season.
+The study will evaluate whether the trend, if any, is likely to continue and, if so, the control measures necessary to reverse the trend.
+The study will consider ease and timing of implementation as well as economic and social impacts.
+Implementation of necessary controls in response to a warning level response trigger will take place within 10 months from the conclusion of the most recent ozone

-In Ohio's plan, an action level response is triggered when a two-year average fourth high value of 0.076 ppm or greater is monitored within the maintenance area.
+In Ohio's plan, an action level response is triggered when a two-year average of the annual 4th high 8-hour average ozone concentrations is 0.076 ppm or greater is monitored within the maintenance area.
 A violation of the standard within the maintenance area also triggers an action level response.
 When an action level response is triggered, Ohio EPA, in conjunction with the metropolitan planning organization or regional council of governments, will determine what additional control measures are needed to assure future attainment of the ozone standard.
 Control measures selected will be adopted and implemented within 18 months from the close of the ozone season that prompted the action level.
 Ohio EPA may also consider if significant new regulations not currently included as part of the maintenance provisions will be implemented in a timely manner and would thus constitute an adequate contingency measure response.

-Ohio EPÅ included the following list of potential contingency measures in its maintenance plan:
+Ohio EPA included the following list of potential contingency measures in its maintenance plan:

-1. Adopt VÔC RACT on existing sources covered by EPA Control Technique Guidelines issued after the 1990 CAA.

-2. Apply VOC RACT to smaller existing sources.

-3. One or more transportation control measures sufficient to achieve at least half a percent reduction in actual area wide VOC emissions.
-Transportation measures will be selected from the following, based upon the factors listed above after consultation with affected local governments:

-a.
-Trip reduction programs, including, but not limited to, employer-based transportation management plans, area wide rideshare programs, work schedule changes, and telecommuting;

-b. traffic flow and transit

-improvements; and

-c. other new or innovative transportation measures not yet in widespread use that affected local governments deem appropriate.
-4. Alternative fuel and diesel retrofit programs for fleet vehicle operations.
-5. Require VOC or NO_x emission offsets for new and modified major sources.

-6. Increase the ratio of emission offsets required for new sources.

-- 7. Require VOC or NO_X controls on new minor sources (less than 100 tons). - 8.
-Adopt NO_X RACT for existing combustion sources.
+- 1. Tighten VOC RACT on existing sources covered by EPA Control Technique Guidelines issued after the 1990 CAA. - 2.
+Apply VOC RACT to smaller existing sources. - 3.
+One or more transportation control measures sufficient to achieve at least half a percent reduction in actual areawide VOC emissions.
+Transportation measures will be selected from the following, based upon the factors listed above, after consultation with affected local governments: - a.
+Trip reduction programs, including, but not limited to, employer-based transportation management plans, area wide rideshare programs, work schedule changes, and telecommuting; - b. traffic flow and transit improvements; and - c. other new or innovative transportation measures, not yet in widespread use, that affected local governments deem appropriate. - 4.
+Alternative fuel and diesel retrofit programs for fleet vehicle operations. - 5.
+Require VOC or NO_X emission offsets for new and modified major sources. - 6.
+Increase the ratio of emission offsets required for new sources. - 7.
+Require VOC or NO_X controls on new minor sources (less than 100 tons). - 8.
+Adopt additional NO_X RACT for existing combustion sources.

-9. High volume, low pressure coating application requirements for autobody facilities.

-10. Requirements for cold cleaner degreaser operations (low vapor pressure solvents).